Who are you? “We come from nothing, we are going back to nothing-In the end what have we lost? Nothing!” ― Graham Chapman

 When I look into the mirror I see what everybody else sees when they look at me; an old man.
 But when they look at me they can’t hear, feel or smell the same things that I hear, feel or smell.
 Others, then, can only view me in a one dimensional form.
 They think I am an old man because that is what their eyes reflect.
 So they will feel no need to ask; “Who are you?”

 But when I look out from behind these eyes I am as a child.
-I see the same things a child sees; I see a new world changing day by day; I hear new sounds; I feel new things, I smell new smells and I see new opportunities.
-Nothing is old; everything is here and now; everything is fresh.
-I am not an old man when I look out.
-So who am I?
+I see the same things a child sees; I see a new world-changing day by day; I hear new sounds; I feel new things, I smell new smells and I see new opportunities.
+Nothing is old; everything is here, now; everything is fresh.
+I may think you are not an old man when I look out.
+So who are you?

 So who am I?
 Who is this person who looks like an old man from the outside and sees like a child from the inside.
 Am I the old man everyone else sees or am I still the child behind the eyes viewing a world of endless wonder and opportunity?

 And who are you?

 PS.
 Needless to say I have disposed of all the mirrors in my house.